Skip to main content

 • stability

-• “There were a couple of glitches that made me need to reset the game; at one point I died and when I respawned my character disappeared, only showing the little fire on the tip of the hat, and I could not do anything or open the menu.”
+• “There was a couple of glitches that made me need to reset the game at one point.
+I died, and when I respawned, my character disappeared, only showing the little fire on the tip of the hat, not being able to do anything or open the menu.”

 • emotional